evijit/evijit.github.io/_news/announcement_58.md

 related_posts: false
 ---

 I had the distinct honor of speaking at a panel entitled 'AI's Effect on the Creative Industries', organized by [All Tech Is Human](https://alltechishuman.org/) and hosted by the Consulate General of Canada in New York.
-Moderated by Madhavi Singh and with co-panelists Rebecca Ross (Creative Commons), Prithy Ahmed (Standards Canada), and Sarah Robertson (Dorsey Whitney), we looked at the intersection of Generative AI and its impact on the creative industries.
+We looked at the intersection of Generative AI and its impact on the creative industries, and I stressed on the importance of holistic labor protections for creatives and going beyond copyright as a single tool.